tiprankstipranks

 The growth of our business through acquisitions or strategic partnerships exposes us to various risks, including identifying suitable opportunities and integrating businesses, assets and personnel.

 We evaluate and pursue acquisitions on a regular basis in order to expand and diversify our business.
 We may also form strategic partnerships with third parties that we believe will complement or augment our existing business.
-We may not be able to identify any potential acquisition or strategic partnership candidates, consummate any acquisitions or enter into any strategic partnerships and any future acquisitions or strategic partnerships may not be successfully integrated or may not be advantageous to us.
+We may not be able to identify any potential acquisition or strategic partnership candidates, consummate any acquisitions or enter into any strategic partnerships, and any future acquisitions or strategic partnerships may not be successfully integrated or may not be advantageous to us.
 In addition, we may not have or be able to obtain sufficient capital resources to complete any acquisitions.
 Entities we acquire may not achieve the revenue and earnings we anticipate or their liabilities may exceed our expectations.
 We could face integration issues pertaining to the internal controls and operational functions of the acquired companies and we also could fail to realize cost efficiencies or synergies that we anticipated when selecting our acquisition candidates.
-Client dissatisfaction or performance problems with a particular acquired entity or resulting from a strategic partnership could have a material adverse effect on our reputation as a whole.
+Customer dissatisfaction or performance problems with a particular acquired entity or resulting from a strategic partnership could have a material adverse effect on our reputation as a whole.
 We may be unable to profitably manage any acquired entities, or we may fail to integrate them successfully without incurring substantial expenses, delays or other problems.
 We may not achieve the anticipated benefits from our acquisitions or any of the strategic partnerships we form.
-In addition, business acquisitions and strategic partnerships involve a number of risks that could affect our business, financial condition and results of operations, including but not limited to: - our ability to integrate operational, accounting and technology policies, processes and systems and the implementation of those policies and procedures;- our ability to integrate personnel and human resources systems as well as the cultures of each of the acquired businesses;- our ability to implement our business plan for the acquired business;- transition of operations, users and clients to our existing platforms or the integration of data, systems and technology platforms with ours;- compliance with regulatory requirements and avoiding potential conflicts of interest in markets that we serve;- diversion of management's attention and other resources;- our ability to retain or replace key personnel;- our ability to maintain relationships with the customers of the acquired business or a strategic partner and further develop the acquired business or the business of our strategic partner;- our ability to cross-sell our products and services of the acquired businesses or strategic partners to our respective clients;- entry into unfamiliar markets;- assumption of unanticipated legal or financial liabilities and/or negative publicity related to prior acts by the acquired entity;- litigation or other claims in connection with the acquired company, including claims from terminated employees, clients, former stockholders or third parties;- misuse of intellectual property by our strategic partners;- disagreements with strategic partners or a misalignment of incentives within any strategic partnership;- becoming subject to increased regulation as a result of an acquisition;- becoming significantly leveraged as a result of incurring debt to finance an acquisition;- unanticipated operating, accounting or management difficulties in connection with the acquired entities; and - impairment of acquired intangible assets, including goodwill, and dilution to our earnings per share.
+In addition, business acquisitions and strategic partnerships involve a number of risks that could affect our business, financial condition and results of operations, including but not limited to: - our ability to integrate or implement operational, accounting and technology policies, processes and systems;- our ability to integrate personnel and human resources systems as well as the cultures of each of the acquired businesses;- our ability to implement our business plan for the acquired business;- transition of operations, users and customers to our existing platforms or the integration of data, systems and technology platforms with ours;- compliance with regulatory requirements and avoiding potential conflicts of interest in markets that we serve;- diversion of management's attention and other resources;- our ability to retain or replace key personnel;- our ability to maintain relationships with the customers of the acquired business or a strategic partner and further develop the acquired business or the business of our strategic partner;- our ability to cross-sell our products and services and products and services of the acquired businesses or strategic partners to our respective customers;- entry into unfamiliar markets;- assumption of unanticipated legal or financial liabilities and/or negative publicity related to prior acts by the acquired entity;- litigation or other claims in connection with the acquired company, including claims from terminated employees, customers, former stockholders or third parties;- misuse of intellectual property by our strategic partners;- disagreements with strategic partners or a misalignment of incentives within any strategic partnership;- becoming subject to increased regulation as a result of an acquisition;- becoming significantly leveraged as a result of incurring debt to finance an acquisition;- unanticipated operating, accounting or management difficulties in connection with the acquired entities; and - impairment of acquired intangible assets, including goodwill, and dilution to our earnings per share.
 If we fail to successfully integrate the businesses that we acquire or strategic partnerships that we enter into, we may not realize any of the benefits we anticipate in connection with the acquisitions or partnerships, which could have a material adverse effect on our business, financial condition and results of operations.

-Total Risks: 10/49 (20%)Above Sector Average
+Total Risks: 9/50 (18%)Above Sector Average

 Restrictions on drilling activities intended to protect certain species of wildlife may adversely affect the ability of our customers to conduct drilling activities in some of the areas where we operate.